KenDang1/jquery-server-calculator/README.md

 JQUERY SERVER CALCULATOR

-[ ] the layout should look like below 👇
+[✅] the layout should look like below 👇

      [  42   + - * /   2 =  C  ]
-21
+21  // did not get this part to work yet
 *   12 - 4 = 8
 *   15 * 3 = 45

-[ ] build the server-side logic to compute the numbers that can handle Addition, Subtraction, Multiplication, and Division.
+[✅] build the server-side logic to compute the numbers that can handle Addition, Subtraction, Multiplication, and Division.

-[ ] after calculation it should render to the DOM and be keep there even when page refresh.
+[✅] after calculation it should render to the DOM and be keep there even when page refresh.
 Only lose it when the server restart.

-[ ] do not use eval()
+[✅] do not use eval()

+[✅] client handle the operator function, equal amd clear handler

 ## Description